-Every day, artificial intelligence gets closer to making fantasy reality.
+Every day, artificial intelligence (AI) gets closer to making fantasy reality.
 AI is now powering customer service robots at Lowes and controlling Mark Zuckerberg's home.

-But we are also rapidly approaching a future where AI will decide whether you are stopped by police, or the length of a jail sentence, or whether you get a job—decisions with real consequences if the AI is biased or outright wrong.
+But we are also rapidly approaching a future where AI will decide whether you are stopped by police, the length of a jail sentence, or whether you get a job—decisions with real consequences if the AI is biased or outright wrong.
 This future reality raises serious ethical and policy concerns that must be addressed head on.

-This is the focus of Booz Allen’s response to a request for information issued by the White House in June 2016 for the pros, cons and anything in between when it comes to the burgeoning world of artificial intelligence.
+This is the focus of Booz Allen’s response to a request for information (RFI) issued by the White House in June 2016 for the pros, cons, and anything in between when it comes to the burgeoning world of artificial intelligence.
 The Center for Democracy and Technology and the American College of Radiology were among the organizations to also respond to the RFI.

 “At Booz Allen, we lay out an alternate future where advancements in AI are shaped by a set of guiding principles borrowed from human subject research.”